Agamaj/Waveform-Gen/README.md

   Inputs:
   * clk - 100 MHz system clock from the Nexys A7 board
   * btn - Pushbutton for switching between waveforms
+  * rst - Global reset button, usually a separate button on the board to initialize the system
-  * switch -
+  * switch - General enable switch (acts as the clock enable for the generator)

   Outputs:
   * pwm - PWM signal sent to the mono audio jack
   * seg7 - Display segments
-  * led - Display anodes (selects which digit is active)
+  * an - Display anodes (selects which digit is active)

 - debouncer.vhd --> safety module for button

   Inputs:
   * clk - 100 MHz system clock from the Nexys A7 board
+  * rst - Reset signal to clear internal shift registers/counters
   * btnu - Noisy signal from physical button

   Outputs: